MaterializeInc/mz-hack-day-july-2023/worked_examples/introductory.md

 WHERE bids.auction_id = auctions.id;
 ```

-With such a view, we can ask for the greatest bid associated with each auction.
+Building on this view, we can ask for the greatest bid associated with each auction.
 ```sql
 -- Extract the maximum bid for each auction
 CREATE VIEW max_amount_by_auction AS